alphashuro/markdown-oxide/docs/Markdown Oxide Docs/Configuration.md

 # Enables autocompleting by heading but inserting link to filename (instead of filename + heading)
 # Useful for unique notes / Zettelkasten users
 link_filenames_only = false

+# Use markdown links
+# If specified, `true` will force all link completions to be markdown links,
+# and `false` will force all link completions to be wikilinks.
+# By default, it's unspecified, which keeps whatever link format was typed to start the completion.
+use_markdown_links = _
 ```

 # Daily Note Format Config Option